 [acquisition, counterfactuality, corpus, experimental] I am currently investigating the development of the child’s interpretation of counterfactual utterances – contrasting counterfactual wishes and conditionals.
 Supervised by Ailís Cournane (NYU).
 If you happen to know a 3-to-6-year-old in the NYC area (and their parents) willing to participate they can sign-up here!
 The corpus component of this work is published in the Amsterdam Colloquium 2019 proceedings.

 [neurolinguistics, modality, belief updating] I investigated the neural correlates of modal versus factual processing with magnetoencephalography (MEG).
 I found increased activation for factual conditions over modal conditions and relate this activity to discourse belief updating.
-This work has recently been presented as an oral talk at Xprag 2019 (Edinburgh) and a poster at SNL 2019.
-Supervised by Ailís Cournane (NYU) and Liina Pylkkänen (NYU).
+A preprint of this work is now available at eNeuro.
+In collaboration with Ryan Law (Max Planck Institute) Ailís Cournane (NYU) and Liina Pylkkänen (NYU).

 Other Collaborations: I think collaborations are important, especially when working on the interfaces.
 Currently I’m involved in the following collaborative projects:

 [acquisition, modality, corpus] With Annemarie van Dooren (UMD) we investigated the distributional cues available in Dutch children’s input to learn different flavors of modality.
 A report of our study can be found in the BUCLD 2019 proceedings.
 This study falls within the research project ‘Acquiring the language of possibility’ supervised by Ailís Cournane (NYU) and Valentine Hacquard (UMD).